tg123/docker-wicket/README.md

   * interdict

     This driver does nothing but DENY any user to access. just for testing purpose.

+  * htpasswd

+    This driver read an [htpasswd](https://en.wikipedia.org/wiki/.htpasswd) file for user authentication. user can only access their own namespaces.
+For example, user1 can pull from and push to `/user1/*`, but others cannot.

+    * Specify htpasswd file path `--acl_htpasswd_file=/path/to/htpasswd` or `WICKET_ACL_HTPASSWD_FILE=/path/to/htpasswd`

+    * Auto reload
+    Driver will automaticity reload changed `htpasswd` file.
+No restart is required.

 # Index Drivers (v1 only)